-Priority issues Action plan Non-financial KPIs Target values Scope FY2025 actual record 3 Life designs for tomorrow Reason for action plan based on opportunity and risk To increase customer satisfaction and boost loyalty to the company brands, propose lifestyles that match diversifying customer values and needs, and carry out urban development for local revitalization and the benefit of the next generation To leverage our expertise from Japan to contribute to local urban development in ASEAN countries in order to boost the Group's brand value overseas and develop future clientele Work to improve customer satisfaction by responding to customers' diverse values, providing comfort and inspiration, and proposing lifestyles and carrying out urban development projects that will lead to community revitalization Geo condominium or home purchase desirability and tenant/owner satisfaction rates Purchase desirability survey of prospective buyers1 Kansai-region condominiums: Maintained No. 1 brand position in Kansai Tokyo-region condominiums: Among the top 7 brands in Tokyo (FY2021) Satisfaction rates Among condominium tenants in Kansai region: 90% or higher Among condominium tenants in Tokyo region: 90% or higher (FY2021) Among detached-home owners in Kansai region: 90% or higher (FY2021) Hankyu Corporation Hanshin Electric Railway Hankyu Hanshin Properties Purchase desirability survey of prospective buyers Kansai-region condominiums: No. 1/18 brands in Kansai Tokyo-region condominiums: No. 9/17 brands in Tokyo Satisfaction rates Among condominium tenants in Kansai region: 94% Among condominium tenants in Tokyo region: 97% Among detached-home owners in Kansai region: 95%2 Number of apartment units sold in ASEAN countries (total) Aim is for a steady increase Hankyu Hanshin Properties Approx. 67,920 units (Thailand: 31,000; Vietnam: 23,000; Indonesia: 7,000; The Philippines: 6,000; Malaysia: 1,000) 5 Environmental protection Reason for action plan based on opportunity and risk To maintain and improve the asset value of owned real estate, improve customer ratings, and raise brand value by taking active measures to achieve carbon neutrality Reduce CO 2 emissions by improving energy efficiencies, etc., and pursue green building and eco-friendly housing to contribute to resolving societal issues and differentiate the company Percentage of all new condominiums that are ZEH certified and go on sale or start accepting applications for lease in each FY (ZEH-M Oriented 3 or higher) Maintain at 100% (from FY2025) Note: Excluding some properties such as those jointly owned with another company Hankyu Corporation Hanshin Electric Railway Hankyu Hanshin Properties 100% 5 Environmental protection Reason for action plan based on opportunity and risk To contribute to building a sustainable society by working hard to reduce food waste as a company that handles food in light of the growing problem of food waste Control food waste (use processed waste materials effectively, and devise ways of serving and arranging food) Establish a system for weighing waste Promote the reduction and recycling of waste Introduce garbage disposals for food waste disposal Volume of food waste 50% reduction compared to FY2014 (FY2031) Hankyu Hotels 76% reduction compared to FY2014 5 Environmental protection Reason for action plan based on opportunity and risk To respond to customer expectations and contribute to building a sustainable society by working hard to reduce the use of plastics in light of growing global concern among the public about microplastics ruining the environment Study how to eliminate the use of disposable plastic items Select products made of alternative materials Number of 20 specific plastic items provided per person in guest rooms 70% reduction compared to FY2022 (FY2031) Hankyu Hotels 46% reduction compared to FY2022
+Priority issues Action plan Non-financial KPIs Target values Scope FY2025 actual record Life designs for tomorrow Reason for action plan based on opportunity and risk To increase customer satisfaction and boost loyalty to the company brands, propose lifestyles that match diversifying customer values and needs, and carry out urban development for local revitalization and the benefit of the next generation To leverage our expertise from Japan to contribute to local urban development in ASEAN countries in order to boost the Group's brand value overseas and develop future clientele Work to improve customer satisfaction by responding to customers' diverse values, providing comfort and inspiration, and proposing lifestyles and carrying out urban development projects that will lead to community revitalization Geo condominium or home purchase desirability and tenant/owner satisfaction rates Purchase desirability survey of prospective buyers1 Kansai-region condominiums: Maintained No. 1 brand position in Kansai Tokyo-region condominiums: Among the top 7 brands in Tokyo (FY2031) Satisfaction rates Among condominium tenants in Kansai region: 90% or higher Among condominium tenants in Tokyo region: 90% or higher (FY2031) Among detached home owners in Kansai region: 90% or higher (FY2031) Hankyu Corporation Hanshin Electric Railway Hankyu Hanshin Properties Purchase desirability survey of prospective buyers Kansai-region condominiums: No. 1/18 brands in Kansai Tokyo-region condominiums: No. 9/17 brands in Tokyo Satisfaction rates Among condominium tenants in Kansai region: 94% Among condominium tenants in Tokyo region: 97% Among detached-home owners in Kansai region: 95%2 Environmental protection Reason for action plan based on opportunity and risk To maintain and improve the asset value of owned real estate, improve customer ratings, and raise brand value by taking active measures to achieve carbon neutrality Reduce CO2 emissions by improving energy efficiencies, etc., and pursue green building and eco-friendly housing to contribute to resolving societal issues and differentiate the company Percentage of all new condominiums that are ZEH certified and go on sale or start accepting applications for lease in each FY (ZEH-M Oriented3 or higher) Maintain at 100% (from FY2025) Note: Excluding some properties such as those jointly owned with another company Hankyu Corporation Hanshin Electric Railway Hankyu Hanshin Properties Acquisition rate of green building and other environmental certifications4 that apply to office buildings and large buildings5 for commercial and other uses 100% Hankyu Corporation Hanshin Electric Railway Hankyu Hanshin Properties 100% Note: Target properties: • Kobe-Sannomiya Hankyu Building (3-star DBJ rating) • Osaka Umeda Twin Towers South [DBJ 5-Star] Environmental protection Reason for action plan based on opportunity and risk To contribute to building a sustainable society by working hard to reduce food waste as a company that handles food in light of the growing problem of food waste Control food waste (use processed waste materials effectively, and devise ways of serving and arranging food) Establish a system for weighing waste Promote the reduction and recycling of waste Introduce garbage disposals for food waste disposal Volume of food waste 50% reduction compared to FY2014 (FY2031) Hankyu Hanshin Hotels 76% reduction compared to FY2014 Reason for action plan based on opportunity and risk To respond to customer expectations and contribute to building a sustainable society by working hard to reduce the use of plastics in light of growing global concern among the public about microplastics ruining the environment Study how to eliminate the use of disposable plastic items Select products made of alternative materials Number of 20 specific plastic items provided per person in guest rooms 70% reduction compared to FY2022 (FY2031) Hankyu Hanshin Hotels 46% reduction compared to FY2022